 4. Wander Around Poblado

-El Poblado is Medellín’s most popular neighborhood.
-This is an upper-class area that attracts most of the tourists due to its sprawling shopping complexes, restaurants, and bars.
+El Poblado is Medellín's most popular neighborhood.
+This is an upper-class area that attracts most tourists due to its sprawling shopping complexes, restaurants, and bars.

 Chances are, you'll be staying in El Poblado anyway.
 So, take a walk around the neighborhood's streets and enjoy the view (or stop for a coffee or cocktail).